Cedro23/BeginningCPP/README.md

 -	`*` : multiply
 -	`/` : divide

-And some non-standars one :
+And some non-standards one :
 -	`<<` : Stream insertion operator - Inserts whatever is on the right-hand side of it into that stream
 -	`>>` : Stream extraction operator - Takes something from a stream and store it into a variable
 -	`::` : Scope resolution operator (c.f: Section 9)